-For those of us who have lived and been brought up around Narcissistic behaviour and these are my experiences, the cycle of abuse never ends until that person gets help.
+For those of us who have lived and been brought up around narcissistic behaviour, the cycle of abuse never ends until that person gets help.

-With that kind of behaviour, it’s often difficult to know where the good mood starts and ends, because sadly Narcissistic behaviour tends to morph into other behaviour traits.
-Sadly, as a general rule, we don’t put much thought into our behaviour and how we unconsciously behave.
-How we might behave on a regular basis.
+With that kind of behaviour, it’s often difficult to know where the good mood starts and ends, because narcissistic behaviour morphs into other behaviour traits.
+As a general rule, we don’t put much thought into our behaviour and how we unconsciously behave.
 We just act or react.

 How behaviour traits work

 Generally, behaviour traits are driven by an accumulation of our emotional state, through past experiences and self-esteem.
 Behaviour traits aren’t always filtered, thinking about what we’re doing or why we’re doing it.
-Those traits come from our unconscious thinking and consist of emotions such as frustration, anger, obsession and contempt, whatever our experiences have been.
+Emotions such as frustration, anger, and obsession come from our unconscious thinking.

-Sadly, when these feelings are part of everyday present experiences, the brain filters new stimuli through those already formed not yet dealt with pathways.
-When someone with Narcissistic behaviour interprets his environment through those already flawed filters, he has already interpreted our intentions as threatening to his own sense of self and that creates anger.
+When these emotions are part of everyday present experiences, the brain filters new stimuli through those already formed not yet dealt with pathways.
+When someone with narcissistic behaviour interprets his environment through those already flawed filters, he has already interpreted our intentions as threatening to his own sense of self and that creates anger.

 Since a narcissist is automatically concerned with how others might perceive him, that will insight his anger even more, because he needs to be admired and considered superior.
 This is his automatic reaction and isn’t something he thinks he has reacted or acted badly to, he will just see that our behaviour was offensive to him.